Cardiac Electrophysiology : Scope & Spectrum of Services

-is a highly specialized field of cardiology which deals with rhythm and rate related abnormalities of the heart.
+Electrophysiology is a highly specialized field of cardiology that deals with rhythm and rate related abnormalities of the heart.
 The heart has its own spontaneous rhythm and beats regularly at about 60 to 80 times per minute at rest.
 It increases appropriately with exertion and emotions such as anger and excitement and decreases naturally during sleep.
 This rhythm results from a regular synchronous electrical activity within the heart and any disturbance in it, for instance, inappropriately fast or slow heart rate or irregular rhythm is called cardiac arrhythmia.

 Patients with cardiac arrhythmias have varied complaints.
 Common ones being abrupt palpitations, lightheadedness or head reeling leading to falls, loss of consciousness, choking sensation, extreme fatigue and even sudden cardiac arrest.
 Some arrhythmias may be potentially fatal but most often they cause significant symptoms without having to be life-threatening consequences.
 Rhythm disorders can also cause cardiac pump dysfunction and heart failure if persistent for a long time.
 Patients with irregular rhythms run the risk of suffering strokes or paralysis attacks.
 Cardiac arrhythmias are poorly tolerated by patients with pre-existing heart dysfunction (eg. patients with previous heart attacks).
 Early medical attention should be sought in such cases.